sherpa-ai/sherpa/README.rst

 Runner-script
 -------------

-Now we are going to create the runner-script and specify our hyperparameter ``num_units`` along with information for the hyperparameter algorithm, in this case Random Search.
+Now we are going to create the runner-script in a file called ``runner.py`` and specify our hyperparameter ``num_units`` along with information for the hyperparameter algorithm, in this case Random Search.

 ::